Battery swapping: History

 Some smaller schemes have attempted to popularize battery swapping with individual cities.
-Zotye Auto built a fleet 15 of M300 EV hatchbacks for a taxi fleet in Hangzhou, China.
+Zotye Auto built a fleet of 15 of M300 EV hatchbacks for a taxi fleet in Hangzhou, China.
 In 2011, one of these vehicles caught on fire after the battery pack in the trunk caught fire.
-An investigation later found that battery in question, as well as the connecting electronics in the truck, had become worn out form repeated loading and unloading of charged battery packs.
+An investigation later found that battery in question, as well as the connecting electronics in the truck, had become worn out from repeated loading and unloading of charged battery packs.
 The electric scheme was halted following the incident.

 The Better Place network was the first modern attempt at making the battery switching model mainstream.
 The Renault Fluence Z.E. was the first car enabled to adopt the approach and was offered in several countries, including those where no battery swap stations had been planned.

 Better Place launched its first battery-swapping station in Israel, in Kiryat Ekron, near Rehovot in March 2011.
 The exchange process took five minutes.
 Subsequent battery swap stations were built in Denmark.
 Better Place filed for bankruptcy in Israel in May 2013.

 In 2012, Tesla started building a proprietary fast-charging Tesla Supercharger network.
 A year later, in June 2013, Tesla announced its plan to offer battery swapping.
 Tesla showed that a battery swap with the Model S took just over 90 seconds.
 Elon Musk said the service would be offered at around US$60 to US$80 at June 2013 prices.
 The vehicle purchase included one battery pack.
 After a swap, the owner could later return and receive their battery pack fully charged.
 A second option would be to keep the swapped battery and receive/pay the difference in value between the original and the replacement.
 Pricing was not announced.
-In 2015 the company abandoned the idea for lack of customer interest.
+In 2015 the company abandoned its sole swapping station, built at Harris Ranch, for lack of customer interest.